 I am glad we ended up in this cozy restaurant.

 We started with their complimentary bread with oil and garlic.
 The toasted bread and the dipping sauce were a match made in heaven.

 When I visit a new place, I try to find a sampler plate to try different items.
 I was in luck.
-I ordered the "Taste Dello Chef", which included three plates of pasta.
-My wife and daughter ordered Rack of Lamb and Chicken Parmigiana.
+I ordered the "Taste Dello Chef," which included three plates of pasta.
+My wife and daughter ordered a Rack of Lamb and Chicken Parmigiana.

 Everything was delicious.
 We ended our meal with a traditional tiramisu and a strawberry tiramisu.